A Division of Two Virginia’s Media

 Bobby Joe Gill

 Bobby Joe Gill, 65, of Covington, died Friday, April 17, 2026 at his residence.
 He was born April 8, 1961 in White Sulphur Springs, WV, a son of the late Julian Gill and Hilda Grace Bates.
-In addition to his parents, he was preceded in death by his wife, Patricia Gill; two brother Jamie Gill, Billy Gill his twin and a grandson, Zane Hassell.
+In addition to his parents, he was preceded in death by his wife, Kim Gill; two brother Jamie Gill, Billy Gill his twin and a grandson, Zane Hassell.
 Bobby worked for many years as a painting contractor throughout the state.
 He was an avid NASCAR and Washington Commanders fan.
 Survivors include four daughters, Kayla Gill of Hopewell, Nicole (Robert) Hassell-Lane of Kill Devil Hills, NC, Patricia Gill of Laplata, MD, and Lydia (Devin) Ward of Georgia; grandchildren, Cannon, Grace, Abigail, Wilder, and Colton; two brothers, Keith Byer and Arlan Bates, Jr, both of Covington; and several nieces and nephews.
 In keeping with his wishes, his body has been cremated.
 A private service will be held at a later date.
 Arritt Funeral Home is assisting the family with arrangements.
 Friends wishing to send condolences may do so at arrittfuneralhome.com.

 Samantha Kay Stanley